Teacher Education: Practical Experience

-Each professional preparation course includes fieldwork in increasing amounts, so that by the time students are placed in Introduction to Student Teaching (EDUC 571 or EDUC 581) they have completed at least 90 hours of fieldwork in schools.
+Each professional preparation course includes clinical experience hours in increasing amounts, so that by the time students are placed in their Teaching and Content Area Methods course (EDUC 510/520) they have completed at least 90 hours of fieldwork in schools.
 Besides confirming a student's commitment to becoming a teacher, this early classroom experience enriches the content of professional preparation courses as professors connect educational theory to students' observations and work in local school classrooms.

-- Advanced Student Teaching (EDUC 572/582) is a semester-long full day student teaching experience including at least three weeks of complete takeover of teaching duties (Clinical Experience 3 - EUC 531).
+- Advanced Teaching Methods (EDUC 530) is a semester-long full day student teaching experience including at least three weeks of complete takeover of teaching duties (Clinical Experience 3 - EUC 531).

 - One multiple subject assignment must be in an upper grade and one in a primary grade.

 - One single subject assignment must be in a middle school classroom and one in a high school.